Michael Danby: Preferencing tactics

-During the mid 2010s, Melbourne Ports saw an increase in the Greens vote.
-Danby has long been critical of the Greens due to their stance on a range of policy issues, namely foreign and immigration policy.
+During the mid-2010s, Melbourne Ports saw an increase in the Greens vote.
+Danby has long been critical of the Greens due to their stance on Israel, which he characterised as "extreme."

-In the 2016 federal election campaign, Danby criticised Greens candidate Steph Hodgins-May for pulling out of a local debate after discovering it was co-hosted by Zionism Victoria, a community organisation reflective of the views of many of Macnamara's sizeable Jewish population.
-Hodgins-May was critical of the organisation's views on Zionism and Israel, specifically its dismissive attitude of the United Nations, her former employer.
+In the 2016 federal election campaign, Danby criticised Greens candidate Steph Hodgins-May for pulling out of a local debate after discovering it was co-hosted by Zionism Victoria; Hodgins-May was critical of the organisation's political views, specifically its dismissive attitude of the United Nations, her former employer.
 In response Danby called her an "obnoxious bigot" and called on Greens leader Richard Di Natale to sack her.
 The debate ultimately went ahead between Danby and Liberal candidate Owen Guest, with Hodgins-May represented by an empty chair.

 During the campaign Danby was discovered distributing how-to-vote cards which preferenced the Greens below the Liberals, in contravention of official Labor Party cards, which preferenced the Liberals below the Greens.
 The Greens unequivocally preferenced Labor.

-Danby previously drew criticism in the 2013 federal election for distributing how-to-vote cards which placed the Australian Sex Party (deregistered by the AEC in 2017) last when distributed to Jewish Orthodox voters, in contravention of official Labor Party cards which placed Family First (deregistered by the AEC in 2017) last.
+Danby previously drew criticism in the 2013 federal election for distributing how-to-vote cards which placed the Australian Sex Party last when distributed to Jewish Orthodox voters, in contravention of official Labor Party cards which placed Family First last.

 Advertisements regarding an ABC journalist

 In October 2017 Danby ran attack ads in the Australian Jewish News against Sophie McNeill, the ABC's Walkley Award-winning Jerusalem correspondent.
-Danby accused McNeill of pro-Palestinian bias and double standards, alleging that she filed "extensive coverage" on the September 2017 eviction of the Shamasneh family from East Jerusalem, while claiming she provided "no report" on the July 2017 Halamish stabbing attack.
+Danby accused McNeill of pro-Palestinian bias and double standards, alleging that she filed "extensive coverage" on the September 2017 eviction of the Shamasneh family from East Jerusalem, while falsely claiming she provided "no report" on the July 2017 Halamish stabbing attack.
 The ABC strongly rejected the allegation, calling the ads "part of a pattern of inaccurate and highly inappropriate personal attacks on Ms McNeill by Mr Danby," and complaining directly to Labor leader Bill Shorten.
 Danby stood by his claims, asserting that McNeill gave the Shamasneh family's eviction undue prominence over the Halamish attack.
 Danby faced further criticism when it emerged the ads had been paid for with taxpayer money, amounting to $4,574.

+Labor leader Bill Shorten was reported to be "deeply unimpressed" by Danby's actions, and former Labor New South Wales Premier and foreign minister Bob Carr called the ad "wild, nasty and tinged by mania."
+The incident further stoked a push by factions within the Labor Party to pressure Danby into retirement ahead of the next election, with sources saying Danby was "too divisive to resist the Liberals and the Greens."